2.1 STATEMENT OF COMPLIANCE AND BASIS FOR PREPARATION AND PRESENTATION OF FINANCIAL STATEMENTS

 All exchange differences are accounted in the Statement of Profit and Loss.

-Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provision of the instruments.
+Financial assets and financial liabilities are recognised in the Company's Standalone Balance sheet, when the Company becomes a party to the contractual provisions of the instrument.

 The Company’s business model is not assessed on an instrument-by-instrument basis, but at a higher level of aggregated portfolios being the level at which they are managed.
 The financial asset is held with the objective to hold financial asset in order to collect contractual cash flows as per the contractual terms that give rise on specified dates to cash flows that are solely payment of principal and interest (SPPI) on the principal amount outstanding.
-Accordingly, the Company measures Bank balances, Loans, Trade receivables and other financial instruments at amortised cost.
+Accordingly, the Company measures Cash and Bank balances, Loans, investment in subsidiaries, trade receivables at amortised cost.

 Financial assets are not reclassified subsequent to their initial recognition, except if and in the period the Company changes its business model for managing financial assets.